cBioPortal/cbioportal/docs/deployment/authorization-and-authentication/User-Authorization.md

 ## Configuring PUBLIC studies

-To enable a set of public studies that should be visible to all users, without the need to configure this for each user in the `authorities` and `users` tables, you can set the property `always_show_study_group` in **portal.properties** file.
+To enable a set of public studies that should be visible to all users, without the need to configure this for each user in the `authorities` and `users` tables, you can set the property `always_show_study_group` in **application.properties** file.
 For example, you can set:

 ```
 always_show_study_group=PUBLIC